princekham/3D-Printing/blender.md

 ```

 - With an object selected, a mirror modifier can be used.
 To use, press the wrench icon and search for mirror
-- Alt + Alt to rotate
+- R + R to thumble rotate
 -